Reynold4k/Nanopore_MinimumBIO/Pipeline1/README.md

 ## After you downloaded Rstudio and installed R:

-1.Change the to your exp and control folders
+Step A. Change the to your exp and control folders
 In your R scripts, make sure that `exp_base_path` and `control_base_path` paths match the formats of `FOLDER` path specified in the `porechop_preprocessing.sh` script.
 Below is an example of how you can configure these:

 ```r